artcogsys/DRM/README.md

 * Hogwild style update.
 Link to biophysical, Euler and other updates
 * DRM will be the general framework for biocircuit informed general modeling
 * GRU motivation; see Miconi paper
+* Identifiability issues: how to determine if a model does well when comparing against ground truth data?
+Parameter identifiability but also population identifiability in case of models that contain exactly the same populations
+* Add deepcopy functionality
+* Create multiple readout mechanisms?